-Being resistant to corrosion is a major part of having a low chance of contamination.
+Corrosion-resistant materials also help to lower the risk of product contamination.
 Corrosion can be caused by chemical or physical processes, and the residue that emerges through this process can be reactive or can put the purity of the product at risk.
-Stainless steel and stainless steel alloys are highly resistant to corrosion, making them smart choices for pharmaceutical construction.
-Additionally, Enerquip stays away from carbon steel altogether to ensure the quality of their metals; exposure to carbon steel in any form can contaminate stainless steel equipment.
+Stainless steel and stainless-steel alloys are highly resistant to corrosion, making them smart choices for pharmaceutical construction.

 All manufacturers, regardless of industry, strive to reduce or eliminate downtime.
 Every minute of downtime has a real impact on the company’s bottom line.

 Choosing reliable equipment is one of the most effective ways to reduce downtime.
 The less frequently equipment requires maintenance or spare parts, the more often it’s contributing to your facility’s production.

 Enerquip prides itself on fabricating equipment that is long-lasting and can be counted on.
 To learn more about choosing the right pharmaceutical process equipment for your facility, reach out to the knowledgeable heat exchanger experts at Enerquip.